sigmasaur/AwSW-it/README.md

 * At line 1708: Slightly pruned to fit fewer lines.
 * At line 1812: Note that in theory, dragons don't know what a car is.
 * At line 2035, 2836, 2873, 2909, 2946: *PDAs* → *PDA*; see line 3068 of [`chapter1.rpy`](#chapter1rpy).
-* At line 2411: `Shake` function doesn't seem to trigger.
+* At line 2411: `Shake` transition doesn't seem to trigger.
 * At line 3236, 3315, 3468, 3698: Rendered *leg* as *paw*.
 * At line 3285-3289, 3379-3383, 3438-3442, 3511-3515, 3742-3746: Adapted to preserve a pun; reverse translation: *Exceptional.*
 * At line 3568, 3627, 3798, 3857: Assumed *who* is referred to `Adine`.